lucianoiam/dpfwebui/README.md

 necessary scaffold for creating audio plugins with potentially complex user interfaces.
 Plugins implement a web view for running the UI, which interacts with the audio host through a small factory shipped JavaScript class.
-The DSP core remains completely isolated and implemented in C++ or AssemblyScript.
+The DSP core remains isolated and implemented in C++ or AssemblyScript.

 ![](https://user-images.githubusercontent.com/930494/124803158-0db54900-df59-11eb-8c69-4bb3369d54f2.png)